Skip to main content

 Early cannabis use negatively impacts the mental abilities and processes related to knowledge, including memory, judgment, evaluation, reasoning, computation, problem-solving and decision-making — and diminishes long-term function while increasing the risk of addiction.
 The risk of any substance abuse is especially high for young people who start early — age 14 or younger.

-• Monitor your child's activities and affiliations.
+• Monitoring your child's activities and affiliations.

-• Teach communication and problem-solving skills.
+• Teaching communication and problem-solving skills.

-• Provide encouragement, praise, love and acceptance.
+• Providing encouragement, praise, love and acceptance.

 • Talk with your child about your concerns.